archiet123/TheBoysGame/README.md

 ##Next Steps
 1. Programming starting weapons, making sure everything else is locked in menu
-   _Better UI for weapon selection
+   _ Better UI for weapon selection
-   _ more weapons and different bullet types
+   _ More weapons and different bullet types
    _ Currency system and shop

 2. Environment generation after completing a stage.